ipfs/kubo/docs/config.md

 ### `Internal.Bitswap.ProviderSearchDelay`

 This parameter determines how long to wait before looking for providers outside of bitswap.
-Other routing systems like the DHT are able to provide results in less than a second, so lowering this number will allow faster peers lookups in some cases.
+Other routing systems like the Amino DHT are able to provide results in less than a second, so lowering this number will allow faster peers lookups in some cases.

 Type: `optionalDuration` (`null` means default which is 1s)